Saturday, November 6, 2010

 Once the header file is modified, it's time to update the module.
 First, we need to calculate the default_view_height when the view first displays.
 We can do this in our - (void)viewDidLoad handler:

-// Store the UIView height to restore it if the iAd disappears
+// Store the UIView height to restore it if the iAd disappearswhere my_view is the outlet for the UIView you wish to expand.

 default_view_height = my_view.frame.size.height;